What is the law on tinted vehicle windows in the United Kingdom? This guide outlines all the tint measurement regulations and UK window tinting law.

 The front windscreen and the two door windows either side of the driver must have the legal amount of tint.
 Having a vehicle with heavy tinted windows at the front is risking prosecution by the police.

-There is no specific tinting car windows law for any of the rear passenger glass windows.
+There is no specific legal limit for tinting car windows on any of the rear passenger glass windows.
 Likewise, the car tinted windows law does not apply to the vehicle rear windscreen.

 But, the legal car window tint UK laws for the front windshield and front side glasses have two variants.